genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

    :scale: 40 %
    :align: center

-As a result, valkus for only filtered samples will be changed.
+As a result, values for only the filtered samples will be changed.

 .. image:: images/only-filtered2.png
    :scale: 40 %